 We believe Loblaw has a responsibility to make a positive impact in the communities we serve.
-That view is central to our Company's purpose helping Canadians Live Life Well® - and underpins our commitment to the environment, to the social diversity that defines Canada, and to reliable and ethical corporate governance practices.
+That view is central to our Company's purpose helping Canadians Live Life Well[®] - and underpins our commitment to the environment, to the social diversity that defines Canada, and to reliable and ethical corporate governance practices.
 Loblaw has a decades-long track record of leadership and meaningful action in each of these areas, which we hope to share in this report.

-We consider our commitment to ESG a pre-requisite to the loyalty our customers demonstrate by walking through our doors each week.
-Our colleagues and employees work hard to deliver that ambition and, with stores within 10 kilometres of 90% of Canadians, we have a unique opportunity to make an impact when we focus our efforts, both in fighting climate change and advancing social equity.
+We consider our commitment to ESG a we ensured 100% of our eligible corporate and pre-requisite to the loyalty our customers franchised supermarkets, associate-owned demonstrate by walking through our doors each Shoppers Drug Mart stores, and distribution week.
+Our colleagues and employees work hard centres were partnered with a food recovery to deliver that ambition and, with stores within agency and are actively donating to that partner.
+10 kilometres of 90% of Canadians, we have a These accomplishments will have lasting unique opportunity to make an impact when we impacts by keeping food on Canadians' tables, focus our efforts, both in fighting climate change and waste out of our country's landfills. and advancing social equity.